Skip to main content

 Guidance on Export medical devices

-The guidance outlines the procedure for ordering a Certificate of Free Sale (CFS) to export medical devices outside the UK.
+The guideline explains the procedure for ordering a Certificate of Free Sale (CFS) to export medical devices outside the UK.